rickichann/youtube-docker-airflow-rickichann/README.md

 - Create a folder and inside the folder create .env and docker-compose.yml files
 - Copy and paste the .env dan docker-compose.yml
 - Open your terminal, type pip ```docker-compose up -d```, and press enter.
+- To stop Docker, use "docker compose down".